Is Falconry Right For You?

 The safety of these birds is their top priority and they take it seriously.

 You should be gaining the necessary information on building your mews, the proper equipment, and where to buy it or how to make it yourself.
 Some sponsors may require you to make your own equipment such as traps, jesses, and anklets, just to make sure that you know how.
 Don’t worry this is not really difficult and it’s a lot of fun.

-Your sponsor and other falconers are your most valuable resource at this point, they will guide you to reading materials on subjects you will need to be proficient in.
-Subjects such as birds of prey biology, common illnesses and how to treat them, and other information that’s critical to gain proficiency in.
+Alaska Falconer Association Facebook page and other falconers are your most valuable resource at this point, they will guide you to reading materials on subjects you will need to be proficient in.
+Primarily, you’ll need to be familiar with Alaska’s falconry regulations and standards, caring for raptors in Alaska’s extreme climate conditions, raptor identification, and the natural history of Alaska raptors.
+In addition, be prepared to know subjects such as birds of prey biology and common illnesses and how to treat them.

 Take your Exam